ogai-lab/PutAWindow/README.md

 # PutAWindow
 This program just puts a window on top.

-I created this mainly to set up a pen tablet.
+It was developed primarily to set up a pen tablet.

 Screen Shot:
 https://gyazo.com/47481a1d31c90f2199f63beaefa3be93